Arthur Nortje: Life

-Nortje was born in Oudtshoorn and went to school in Port Elizabeth, where he was taught by the acclaimed writer Dennis Brutus.
+Nortje was born in Oudtshoorn and went to school in Port Elizabeth, where he was taught by the writer Dennis Brutus.
 After school he studied at the University College of the Western Cape and later received a scholarship to Jesus College, Oxford in the UK, where he obtained a BA degree.

 He emigrated to Canada in 1967, teaching in Hope, British Columbia and Toronto but returned to Oxford in 1970 to work on a doctorate.
 He died shortly afterward of a drug overdose.
 In 2017, South African poet, Athol Williams located Nortje's grave at section B3, Wolvercote Cemetery, Oxford.
 The small headstone reads "Arthur Nortje, 1942-1970, South African Poet."

 His poems were published posthumously in the collections Dead Roots (1973) and Lonely Against the Light (1973).
 They deal extensively with his own personal alienation, being classified as coloured in apartheid South Africa, and his experiences of exile.
 In 2000, the University of South Africa Press in Pretoria published Anatomy of Dark: Collected Poems of Arthur Nortje.
 His works have been dealt with extensively in Ralph Pordzik's Die moderne englischsprachige Lyrik in Südafrika 1950-1980: Eine Darstellung aus funktions- und wirkungsgeschichtlicher Perspektive and in an article entitled: "No Longer Need I Shout Freedom in the House: Arthur Nortje, the English Poetical Tradition and the Breakdown of Communication in South African English Poetry in the 1960s", published in English Studies in Africa 41.2 (1998) 35-53.

+There are many poems in his handwritten Oxford Journal, which is dated 1965 to 1969.
+There are also reflections and recounts of his daily life.
+These reflections at times flow into prose and poetry.